taylortempleton/VerificationPractice_SimpleCPU/README.md

-# Verification Practice Project #1: Simple CPU
+# UVM Verification of a Simple CPU

 ## Hello!

-I verified an extremely simple CPU to develop an understanding of how verification tools and concepts work together (SV, UVM, SV Assertions, functional coverage, etc.).

-Before beginning my next self-assigned verification project, I am hoping for feedback:

-  1. Do you have any criticism of the below project?
-  2. Do you think building verification projects is a reasonable approach to landing an entry-level DV engineering role?

-I will next verify the data and control paths of a [pipelined risc-v CPU](https://github.com/taylortempleton/SimpleCPU_RISC-V), to improve my verification skills and understanding of CPU architecture.
+I am a Raleigh, NC based engineer with semiconductor fabrication experience reskilling for a technical role within a computer-hardware manufacturing or design company.

+Below is a small self-assigned project in support of that effort.
 All input is much appreciated.
 Thank you!

 Taylor Templeton
 taylor.templeton@gmail.com

-I am a Raleigh, NC based engineer with a semiconductor fabrication background reskilling for an entry-level design verification-related engineering role. ([Resume](https://github.com/taylortempleton/VerificationPractice_SimpleCPU/blob/main/Docs/2023_09_Sept_20_TaylorTempleton.pdf))

 ## Project Summary
-Verify a simple CPU.
-Draft a block-level vplan, build a SV/UVM testbench in EDAPlayground, and verify each block conistent with the plan.
-Then, verify the CPU with a small program to check for problematic block interactions.
+Goal: Build understanding of how functional verification tools and concepts work in concert.

+Output: Drafted block-level verification plan, created testbench to execute plan and report coverage.

+Tools: SystemVerilog, UVM, assertions, coverpoints/groups, SynopsisVCS (via EDAPlayground)

 ## EDA Playground Simulations

-I work within EDA playground, as I do not have access to commercial simulators.
+I used EDA playground, as I do not have access to a commercial simulator.

 | Block                | EDA Playground Simulation            |
 |----------------------|--------------------------------------|